About the 5th GECF Summit of Heads of State and Government and the GECF 2nd International Gas Seminar

 18:00 – 18:10

-The 2nd International Gas Seminar is a day of conference sessions exploring the theme ‘Gas: Challenging the Status Quo, Creating a Sustainable Future’ presented as part of the 5th GECF Summit.
+The 2nd International Gas Seminar is a day that will explore the theme, ‘Gas: Challenging the Status Quo, Creating a Sustainable Future’ showcasing dedicated sessions and presentations orchestrated by public and private sector gas sector leaders from across the spectrum of natural gas operations, and from across the globe.